RayenBprojects/Fusion-To-CSV/README.md

 Export SketchPoints Coordinate to CSVfile

 # Usage
-1. Display the sketch to be exported.
+1. Display the sketch containing the desired points.
+2. Select the points to be exported.
-2. Run the script.
+3. Run the script.
-3. A dialog box appears.
+4. A dialog box appears.
 Enter an arbitrary path / file name.

 # support
 The unit of the exported CSV file is the unit at the time of script execution.